oanda/apidocs/v1/forex-labs.md

 #### Input Query Parameters

 instrument
-: _Required_ Name of the instrument to for which to retrieve orderbook data.
+: _Required_ Name of the instrument to retrieve orderbook data for.
+Supported instruments: AUD_JPY, AUD_USD, EUR_AUD, EUR_CHF, EUR_GBP, EUR_JPY, EUR_USD, GBP_CHF, GBP_JPY, GBP_USD, NZD_USD, USD_CAD, USD_CHF, USD_JPY, XAU_USD, XAG_USD.

 period
-: _Required_ Period of time in seconds for which to retrieve orderbook data.
+: _Required_ Period of time in seconds to retrieve orderbook data for.
 Values not in the following list will be automatically adjusted to the nearest valid value.

 	Valid values are: